wessenstam/stageworkshop/README.md

 OpenLDAP works fine for authentication, but Prism Central has a problem with anything more than simple RBAC with it. https://jira.nutanix.com/browse/ENG-126217 will be fixed with PC 5.6.1

-AutoDC was created by @johnRehnert, using Turnkey Linux, to stand up a pre-configured Samba DC.
+AutoDC was created by @John.Walker, using Turnkey Linux, to stand up a pre-configured Samba DC.
 The console runs an ncurses application which allows simple reconfiguration of domain, administator password, and reboots.
 Console credentials are root:nutanix/4u